pvulakh/warbler/lecture_notes.md

       window.warblerURL = "<%= image_url('warbler.png')%>"
     </script>
   ```
-3) in react components, we have reference to this image through `window.warblerURL`
+Now in our React components, we have reference to this image through `window.warblerURL`
+Let's go to our app component and use this!
 4) app.jsx line 14:
     `<img src={window.warblerURL} />`
 5) git add ., git commit, git push origin master, git push heroku master